Skip to content

 General Intelligence Hub design considerations for obtaining value changes

-- Obtaining data by polling or aggregation may result in less data and better data pipeline performance.
+• This design approach should be used when it is necessary to subscribe to value changes, including late-arriving data.
+Consider that obtaining data by polling or aggregation may result in less data processing and better data pipeline performance.

-- The resulting data payload might be written to a MQTT Broker, database, data lake, or data warehouse, or made available by the Intelligence Hub REST Data Server.
+• The resulting data payload might be written to a database, data lake, or data warehouse.

-- When creating a solution, start with a small number of points or tags and a short time span.
+• When creating a solution, start with a small number of PI Points and a short time span.

-- Avoid Pipeline Debug mode and Enabling Tracking Activity if the Intelligence Hub Pipeline is processing more than many few dozen value changes.
+• Avoid Pipeline Debug mode and Enabling Tracking Activity if the Intelligence Hub Pipeline is processing more than many dozen value changes.

-- This solution type is conducive to a narrow table format with one column for values (perhaps numeric and non-numeric) and no or minimal additional context at the time.
+• This solution type is conducive to a narrow table format with a column for values.

-- Asset, point, or tag context might be obtained infrequently and stored in a different table in the destination system.
+• Asset and PI Point context might be obtained infrequently by a parallel pipeline and stored in a different table in the destination system.

 AVEVA PI Data Archive design considerations for obtaining value changes